isadri/inception/README.md

 An image is read-only package that contains everything you need to run an application.
 It includes application code, application dependencies, a minimal set of OS constructs, and metadata.
 A single image can be used to start one or more containers.

-You can think of images as similar to classes.
+You can think of images as similar to classes in a programming language (such as C++).
 You can create one or more objects from a class.
 Same for images, you can create one or more containers from an image.

 You get container images by *pulling* them from a *registry*.
 The most common registry is Docker Hub but others exist.
 The *pull* operation downloads an image to your local Docker host where Docker can use it to start one or more containers.

-Images are made up of multiple *layers* that are stacked on top of each other and represented as a single object, and each identified by a unique hash.
+Images are made up of multiple [*layers*](#Images-and-Layers) that are stacked on top of each other and represented as a single object, and each identified by a unique hash.
 Inside of the image is a cut-down operating system (part of the OS) and all of the files and dependencies required to run an application.

 ### Images and containers